ImageMagick/Usage-Markdown/formats/index.md

 complete the post-processing development of a larger video development.
 The process however is kept to small video sequences.

-However lets have a look at what IM can do.
+However let's have a look at what IM can do.

 Frames to Video